Need to talk? Call 1800 882 436.

 Key facts

-• Spina bifida is a condition that affects the normal development of a baby’s spine early in pregnancy.
+• Spina bifida is a neural tube defect that affects the development of your baby's spine early in pregnancy.

-• If you have mild spina bifida you may have no symptoms or minimal symptoms.
+• If your child has mild spina bifida they may have no symptoms or minimal symptoms.

-• If you have severe spina bifida you may have problems with things like leg weakness and movement, sensation, bladder and bowel control and/or learning difficulties.
+• If your child has spina bifida they may have problems with leg weakness and movement, sensation, bladder and bowel control or learning difficulties.

-• Taking a folate supplement daily before becoming pregnant and in early pregnancy can help reduce the risk of having a baby with spina bifida.
+• Taking a daily folate supplement before and during pregnancy can help lower your risk of having a baby with spina bifida.

-• Spina bifida can be diagnosed with an ultrasound and blood test around the 16th and 18th weeks of pregnancy.
+• Spina bifida can be diagnosed with a routine pregnancy ultrasound scan.

 What is spina bifida?

-Spina bifida only affects the part of the body that receives its nerve supply from the open area of the spine or below that area.
-It doesn’t affect the brain, heart, chest or arms.
+Spina bifida affects the parts of the body receiving their nerve supply from or below the gap in the spine.
+It doesn't affect your brain, heart, chest or arms.
+Each person is affected differently.

 What are the different types of spina bifida?